jupyterlab/jupyterlab/docs/source/user/notebook.md

 **Jupyter Notebook (.ipynb files) are fully supported in JupyterLab.**
 Furthermore, the [notebook document format](http://nbformat.readthedocs.io/en/latest/) used in JupyterLab is the same as in the classic notebook.
-Your existing notebooks should work fine in JupyterLab.
+Your existing notebooks should open correctly in JupyterLab.
 If they don’t, please open an issue on our [GitHub issues](https://github.com/jupyterlab/jupyterlab/issues) page.